Navigation Menu+

 Samuel O. Masters died in De Smet in 1893.
 After his death, the farm was taken over by his son, Jesse.
 The Harvey Dunn painting titled “Masters Homestead” is of the house of Sam Masters, after his son Jesse had taken over the farm (Jesse is the man in a hat and light-colored suspenders standing to the right of the horse).
 A photo of the farm that appeared in a Kingsbury County newspaper is shown below; you can purchase a print of Dunn’s painting at Ingalls Homestead in De Smet.
 Margaret Masters made her home in De Smet or with various of her children after her husband’s death.
 She died in De Smet in 1915 at age eighty-seven.
 Both are buried in the De Smet Cemetery.

 George Emmett Masters was the oldest child of Samuel and Margaret Masters.
 He was born in Hornby (Steuben County) New York in February 1853 and educated at the local schools and at Corning Academy in Corning, New York.
 At age 21, he began work as clerk in a drug store, soon moving to Chicago.
 In 1878, George moved to Walnut Grove to farm.
-He married Margaret Gilmore there in July 1879.
-He went to work in the company store for railroad contractors Wells, Harrison & Shute, working on the line between Tracy, Minnesota and Pierre, Dakota Territory.
+He married Margaret Gilmour there in July 1879.
+He went to work in the company store for railroad contractors Wells, Harrison & Shute, working on the line between Tracy, Minnesota, and Pierre, Dakota Territory.

 Augusta Elgetha Masters (shown at left circa 1885) was born in Steuben County, New York in 1859.
 Trained as a teacher, Elgetha (Laura Ingalls Wilder called her Gussie) taught near Walnut Grove and in De Smet.
 In April 1883, she moved to De Smet and was hired to teach the intermediate classes in District 2.
 In 1888, she married Carter Sherwood, editor of the De Smet Leader.
 The couple had three children: Vincent, Reginald, and Aubrey.
 Like his father, Aubrey Sherwood was a long-time editor of the De Smet newspaper; he was also founder of the Laura Ingalls Wilder Memorial Society in De Smet.
 The Sherwoods lived a block west of Charles and Caroline Ingalls on Third Street.
 Elgetha Sherwood died in 1927, Carter Sherwood in 1929.